 6. Time Bound Promotions

-Time sensitive promotions are the mostly commonly used version of this phenomenon, by giving your lead a limited time to take advantage of an offer, you push them to convert them into sales as soon as possible.
+Time-sensitive promotions are the most commonly used version of this phenomenon, by giving your lead a limited time to take advantage of an offer, you push them to convert them into sales as soon as possible.

 7. Survey Trick

 The ultimate tool for re-engaging lost or dead leads, is by a simple mail survey that identifies which of the above problems your customer has run into.

 We use LeadSquared as our CRM tool for faster lead management and conversion optimized landing pages.
 To identify the recipients of this survey, LeadSquared sorts through our leads and identifies “lost” leads based on a predetermined period (usually 3 months) of client-side noninteraction.

 If you’re a company that has under 100 leads, you can maintain a working CRM manually on an Excel sheet too.